 I’m a caffeine and cake addict so I’ve really pushed myself to find the best cafes to visit in Bangkok (ha!).
-This city most likely has the biggest amount of the most peculiar and the most beautiful coffee shops in the world.
+This city most likely has the greatest amount of the most peculiar and most beautiful coffee shops in the world.
 I think the whole themed cafe mania started from the Unicorn Cafe and its been crazy since.
 Here are some of my favorite cafes in Bangkok.
 I have visited most of them by now and plan to see the remaining ones too.

 Floral Cafe at Napasorn

 This Bangkok cafe is most likely the most beautiful cafe that I’ve ever been to.
 It blew my mind!
 And you know what, they actually change the decor about 4 times a year.
 Can you believe that?
 You can enjoy its ever-changing beauty in different themes throughout the year.

 This cafe actually started as a flower shop and it’s grown from there.
 When you visit this place, you have to walk through the flower shop and take the stairs upstairs.
 There you will find this hidden gem.
 As you might expect, the prices are higher than at your average Bangkok cafe but oh, so worth it!